NinaSeemann/DHd202-BoA/README.md

 #### TEI

-TEI gilenames are not used for categorization, the code uses the category in the header file to place the content in the correct category.
+TEI filenames are not used for categorization, the code uses the category in the header file to place the content in the correct category.
 Therefore, all TEI files must be P5 and categorized into 'Workshop', 'Panel', 'Vortrag', 'Doctoral Consortium' or 'Posterpräsentation' so the book can generate the proper headings.
 The categorization is already present when files are downloaded from the ConfTool.
 For example code see [Karin Dalziels README](https://github.com/karindalziel/TEI-to-PDF).

-* xml:id: Make sure the xml:id matches the document name and is unique!
+* xml:id : Make sure the xml:id matches the document name and is
+unique!
 Otherwise, the code will crash when a person is listed as author in multiple papers, e.g. ab-002.xml must have an xml:id of ab-002:

 		<TEI xml:id="ab-002" xmlns="http://www.tei-c.org/ns/1.0">

-* graphics: Make sure that every &lt;graphic&gt; is included in a &lt;figure&gt; element.
+* graphics : There are two important things to check. (i) Make sure that every &lt;graphic&gt; (i.e. image) is included in a &lt;figure&gt;.
 Otherwise, those images will not be displayed in the final pdf.
-(Beware that this does not issue a warning!!!)
+Missing figure does not issue a warning! (ii) Make sure, that only **one** &lt;graphic&gt; is included in a figure.
+Otherwise, the second image will not be displayed.
+Again, this does not issue a warning.

 #### Images